dfederschmidt/pyliwc/README.md

 # liwc-py

 Requires a version of the LIWC dictionary in .dic format.
+Still very much work in process.
+Results might differ (albeit marginally) from the commercial LIWC software.

 ## Usage